Government Contract Termination for Convenience Clause Lawyers

 The Government may cancel the contract simply because it needs to change regardless of the contractor’s fault (termination for convenience of the government).
 See FAR 52.249-2.

 Tip: The government contract termination for convenience process can be very time-consuming and tedious.
-You should always have your account ready to work with our T4C attorneys to make sure that your accounting costs and evidence is supportive of your termination claims and costs.
+You should always have your account ready to work with our T4C contract attorneys to make sure that your accounting costs and evidence is supportive of your termination claims and costs.

 Tip: A certification made by the prime contractor sponsoring its subcontractor’s termination for convenience claim must be CDA compliant.
 See Group Health Incorporated on Behalf of Douglas Consulting & Computer Services, Inc.,